ruuddejong-altran/python-c-cpp/docs/example_3.md

 This is quite some programming.
-But much of that is caused by the fact that we want to use a Python function as callback to a regular function.
+But much of that is caused by the fact that we want to use a Python function as callback from a regular C++ function that expects a regular function as callback.
-For real-life C++ applications we would probably already have C++ classes that we can inherit from, so we would not have to create our own.
+In most real C++ applications the callback function would probably already be a method, and the entity accepting the callback would most likely also be a class instance.

-And typically we would use a method call for the callbacks, not a function call.
+For real-life C++ applications we would therefore probably already have C++ classes that we can inherit from, so we would not have to create our own.
-That would remove the need for the global variable.
+And if we would use a method call for the callbacks, not a function call, then that would remove the need for the global variable.
 In other words, the ratio of generated-interface-code to manually-written-interface-code gets better when we start using actual C++ classes.
 We will see this in the upcoming examples.